 Research shows marijuana’s effectiveness in improving sleep.
 Many individual users report anecdotal evidence that they’ve had great results with cannabis improving their sleep.

 Indica strains seem to be the most relaxing and therefore meant for sleep.
 Some good indica strains to help with insomnia and similar sleep problems are:

 If you’re struggling with the strong urge to fall asleep during passive activities, you may want to try a sativa strain which is more energizing and uplifting.
 While not helpful when you’re trying to fall asleep, sativa strains can help keep you alert so you don’t fall asleep during the day.

-Some possible side effects of medical marijuana are:
+Possible side effects of medical marijuana include:

 Some in the medical community believe the loss of response to light as patients age causes advanced sleep phase disorder.
 This loss of light responses may be the result of cataracts or other lens problems associated with aging.